 It was suggested using the dubious Student Rights report in response to the office’s request for “case studies on extremists speaking on campuses.”¹

 Downing Street has yet to substantiate its claim that in 2014 “at least 70 events featuring hate speakers were held on campuses” – the only figure in the press release to have come from the EAU – with the Home Office refusing to provide a more detailed breakdown.

 Assuming this figure is accurate, why did one of Downing Street’s internal fact-checkers request a correction?
-It seems that Downing Street was determined to find facts to fit its agenda, even ignoring calls to amend figures later used to smear British universities.
+Why did Downing Street ignore calls to amend figures later used to smear British universities?

 To ban or not to ban?